AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 ### Learner Transcript with the new column

-See this [article](/help/migrated/administrators/feature-summary/learner-transcripts.md) to learn how to download Learner Transcript.
+See this [article](/help/migrated/administrators/feature-summary/reports/learner-transcripts.md) for more information on Learner Transcript report.

 The downloaded Learner Transcript report contains the new column: Mark Completed Date (UTC TimeZone).